unixorn/aws-lambda-list/Readme.md

 * [cljs-lambda](https://github.com/nervous-systems/cljs-lambda) - Utilities around deploying Clojurescript functions to AWS Lambda.
 * [docker-lambda](https://github.com/lambci/docker-lambda) - Docker images and test runners that replicate the live AWS Lambda environment
 * [formplug-serverless](https://github.com/danielireson/formplug-serverless) - A form forwarding service for AWS Lambda that you can use to accept form submissions by email without server-side code.
+* [iopipe-python](https://github.com/iopipe/iopipe-python) - This package provides analytics and distributed tracing for event-driven applications running on AWS Lambda.
 * [iron-io/lambda](https://github.com/iron-io/lambda) - A set of tools, tests and libraries to convert Amazon AWS Lambda functions into Docker images that can run on any computer or cloud provider.
 * [lambda-packager](https://github.com/lorenzoh/lambda-packager) - Uses the amazonlinux Docker image to build Python packages for AWS Lambda.
 * [lambda-packages](https://github.com/Miserlou/lambda-packages) - Various popular python libraries, pre-compiled to be compatible with AWS Lambda.
 The best way to use these packages is with [Zappa](https://github.com/Miserlou/Zappa), which will automatically install the right packages during deployment, and do a million other useful things [https://blog.zappa.io](https://blog.zappa.io).